influxdata/docs-v2/content/influxdb/clustered/install/configure-cluster.md

     _If using Microsoft Entra ID (formerly Azure Active Directory), set the name to `azure`_.
   - `jwksEndpoint`: JWKS endpoint provide by your identity provider.
-  - `users`: List of OAuth2 user IDs to grant administrative access to your InfluxDB cluster.
+  - `users`: List of OAuth2 users to grant administrative access to your InfluxDB cluster.
 IDs are provided by your identity provider.

 Below are examples for **Keycloak**, **Auth0**, and **Microsoft Entra ID**, but other OAuth2 providers should work as well: